Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

   };

 ````
-Obviously it's not a good implementation with a number of defects:
+Obviously, it's not a good implementation with a number of defects:

 - `AsyncContent` is **strongly coupled** with `asyncContent` method wrapper, which means separating them makes no sense.
-- The first parameter of method `asyncContent` actually is defined as the structure a function which return a promise with a component as return value, so the check that `isFunction(loader) ? loader() : loader` is meaningless. (btw the naming of `component` may not appropriate.)
+- The first parameter of method `asyncContent` actually is defined as the structure a function which returns a promise with a component as the return value, so the check that `isFunction(loader) ? loader() : loader` is meaningless. (btw the naming of `component` may not appropriate.)
 - The `mounting` state value could be replaced by checking component.
-- The `React.createElement(newComponent)` of `AsyncContent` will always create a new wrapped async component once its parent component re-rendered, and it's the reason that the author creates a singleton reducx action.
+- The `React.createElement(newComponent)` of `AsyncContent` will always create a new wrapped async component once its parent component re-rendered, and it's the reason that the author creates a singleton redux action.

     - [React Top-Level API#createElement()](https://reactjs.org/docs/react-api.html#createelement)

-#### Proper Implemention of Async Component HOC (by TS)
+#### Proper Implementation of Async Component HOC (by TS)

 ```` javascript
 interface AsyncComponentState {